Putney High School

-Putney High School is an independent all-girls day school in Putney, London.
+Putney High School, GDST is an independent girls' day school in Putney, London.
 Often referred to as simply Putney, the school admits students from the ages 4–18.
 Founded in 1893 it is a member of the Girls' Day School Trust, a union of 26 schools with 19,500 students and 3,500 staff.
 The school uniform is purple and has always been since a uniform was put in place.
 On average, in the junior school, there are 48 children in a year, 2 classes in a year and 24 in each class.
-In the senior school, there are about 25–7 in a class and each year has an intake of about 110, so 4 classes a year.
+In the senior school, there are about 25–27 in a class and each year has an intake of about 110, so 4 classes a year.

 Location and information

-Formerly, there were four houses, Argyll, Cromwell, Fairfax and Pitt then there were three school houses Austen, Bronte and Eliot, named after well-known female authors, all of whom felt that their sex gave them a disadvantage and used pseudonyms when writing.
+Formerly, there were four houses - Argyll, Cromwell, Fairfax and Pitt.
+Then there were three school houses - Austen, Bronte and Eliot - named after well-known female authors, all of whom felt that their sex gave them a disadvantage and used pseudonyms when writing.
 George Eliot lived for a time in Holly Lodge, Southfields, a house within walking distance of the Putney High School site.
 As of September 2013, the school uses an updated system of four houses, Ferrier, Stark, Hepburn and Burton, named after influential women all of whom were nominated by the students (Kathleen Ferrier, Freya Stark, Audrey Hepburn and Beryl Burton).

 The school is situated on Putney Hill, a short walk from East Putney tube station (District Line) and Putney mainline station (Waterloo- Hounslow/Teddington/Windsor/Weybridge).
 It is well-served by buses, the 93, 14, 39 and 85.